-This means that if your travel trailer gets into an accident that damage someone’s property or causes bodily injury, your insurance will cover the expenses up to the coverage amount.
+This means that if your travel trailer gets into an accident that damages someone’s property or causes bodily injury, your insurance will take care of expenses up to the coverage amount.

-Your car insurance may cover your travel trailer, but the insurance policy will not cover your travel trailer when it is parked.
+Your car insurance may cover your travel trailer, but the insurance policy will not cover your travel trailer when it’s parked.

-Despite the additional expense, having dedicated insurance for your travel trailer can help you save a lot of money in the long run.
+Despite the additional expense, having a dedicated insurance policy for your travel trailer can help you save a lot of money in the long run.

 What Does Travel Trailer Insurance Cover?

 Travel trailer insurance can protect your investment against a wide range of risks.
-Some of the coverage it provides are:
+Some of the coverage it provides includes:

 This coverage will help pay for repairing or replacing your travel trailer if it is damaged during a collision.
 This can include colliding with another vehicle, a fence or guard rail, or any road dividers.

-This coverage will financially compensate your trailer against any form of unexpected risk that isn’t associated with a collision.
+This will financially compensate you for any form of unexpected risk to your travel trailer that isn’t associated with a collision.
 This includes theft, vandalism, fire, wind, lightning, water damage, and damage from falling objects.

-Also known as all-perils coverage, this coverage combines collision and comprehensive coverage, or specified perils coverage.
-It covers your travel trailer against any form of risk that is listed in your policy.
+Also known as all-perils coverage, this combines collision and comprehensive coverage, or specified perils coverage.
+It protects your travel trailer against any form of risk that is listed in your policy.